docopt/docopts/README.md

 fi
 ```

-Parse the help and version messages from script comments and pass them as
+The following example, parses the help and version messages from script comments and pass them as
 command line arguments:

 [make README.md]: # (include examples/legacy_bash/rock_hello_world_with_grep.sh)